 Combining Marks with Ligatures.
-According to Section 3.6, Combination, for a simple combining character sequence such as $\langle i, \hat{\circ} \rangle$, the nonspacing mark $\hat{\circ}$ both applies to and depends on the base character i.
+According to Section 3.6, Combination, for a simple combining character sequence such as $\langle i, \hat{o} \rangle$, the nonspacing mark \hat{o} both applies to and depends on the base character i.
 If the i is preceded by a character that can ligate with it, additional considerations apply.

-Figure 7-11 shows typical examples of the interaction of combining marks with ligatures.
-The sequence < f, i, $\hat{\circ}>$ is canonically equivalent to < f, i>.
+Figure 7-12 shows typical examples of the interaction of combining marks with ligatures.
+The sequence $\langle f, i, \hat{o} \rangle$ is canonically equivalent to $\langle f, i \rangle$.
 This implies that both sequences should be rendered identically, if possible.
 The precise way in which the sequence is rendered depends on whether the f and i of the first sequence ligate.
-If so, the result of applying $\hat{\circ}$ should be the same as ligating an f with an $\hat{\imath}$.
-The precise choice of appearance depends on whatever typographical rules are established for this case, as illustrated in the first example of Figure 7-11.
-Note that the two characters f and $\hat{\imath}$ may not ligate, even if the sequence < f, i> does.
+If so, the result of applying \hat{o} should be the same as ligating an f with an \hat{i} .
+The appearance depends on whatever typographical rules are established for this case, as illustrated in the first example of Figure 7-12.
+Note that the two characters f and i may not ligate, even if the sequence $\langle f, i \rangle$ does.

-Figure 7-11.
+Figure 7-12.
 Interaction of Combining Marks with Ligatures